clelidm/Spike-GAN/README.md

 ```

 ### Maxent data
-In this example we train a fully-connected architecture on the toy maxent
+In this example we train a fully-connected architecture on the toy
-dataset (which contains 12 neurons).
-The fully connected network has two hidden layers with 256
+maxent dataset (which contains 12 neurons).
+The fully connected
-units each.
-The number of synthetic samples generated every time we
+network has two hidden layers with 256 units each.
+The number of
-compute diagnostics (such as when we pause training and monitor its
+synthetic samples generated every time we compute diagnostics (such as
-advancement, or at the end of training) is 1000, controlled by
+when we pause training and monitor its advancement, or at the end of
-`--num_samples`.
-Training will be run for 100000 iterations
+training) is 1000, controlled by `--num_samples`.
+Training will be run
-(controlled by `--num_iter`) and the arbitrary name `my_example` will
+for 100000 iterations (controlled by `--num_iter`).
+The arbitrary name
-be assigned to this training run.
-Note that if you are not planning on
+`training_run_name`, controlled by `--iteration` will be added to the
+data folder name for that training run, which could be useful if you
-training the network from scratch multiple times with the same
+are planning to train the network from scratch multiple times with the
-settings there is no reason to specify `--iteration` and you can leave
-it out!
+same settings.
+Typically the `--iteration` flag is not needed, and can
+be safely left out.

 ```
-python main_conv.py --is_train --architecture='fc' --dataset='maxent' --num_bins=1 --num_neurons=12 --num_layers=2 --num_units=256 --num_samples=1000 --num_iter=100000 --iteration='my_example'
+python main_conv.py --is_train --architecture='fc' --dataset='maxent' --num_bins=1 --num_neurons=12 --num_layers=2 --num_units=256 --num_samples=1000 --num_iter=100000 --iteration='training_run_name'
 ```